-Different Trees for Different Regions
+Different Trees Are Best suited for Different Regions in Georgia

-Georgia is a large state with six different geographic areas, including the Appalachian Plateau, the Ridge and Valley, the Blue Ridge, the Piedmont, the Upper Coastal Plain, and the Lower Coastal Plain.
+Georgia is a large state with six different geographic areas, including the Appalachian Plateau, the Ridge and Valley, the Blue Ridge, Piedmont, the Upper Coastal Plain, and the Lower Coastal Plain.

 Within these six areas, according to the United States Forest Service, it is estimated that there are over 15 billion trees in Georgia, not including saplings and seedlings!

 The favorite large trees suitable for most of Georgia include white pine, Virginia pine, hemlock, red oak, white oak, black gum, sweet gum, poplar, hickory, black walnut, maple, magnolia, buckeye, and sycamore.

 Medium-sized trees include juniper, sourwood, wild cherry, persimmon, tulip tree, birch, yellow locust, willow, holly, and beech.
 Choose white dogwood, alder, or sassafras if a small tree is needed.

 Favorite trees for the southern parts of Georgia include the above plus pecan, live oak, loblolly, cypress, and palmetto palm.